vallemrv/themagic-apiserver/README.md

         }
 }

-insertAndCreateTable = {
+//insert the new record and alter table for new columns insertAndCreateTable = {
     'add':{
         "db":"valleorm.db",
         'user':{
             "nombre": "Pepito",
             "apellido": "Lopez",
+            'telf': '777777',
+            'email': 'lolo@ejemplo.com'
             }
         }
 }

-insertParentAndAddChild = {
+// Insert new row and create a new table child with new content insertParentAndAddChild = {
     'add':{
         "db":"valleorm",